 GMC’s powertrain warranty covers the Yukon 1 year and 10,000 miles longer than Mercedes covers the GLS.
 Any repair needed on the engine, transmission, axles, joints or driveshafts is fully covered for 5 years or 60,000 miles.
 Coverage on the GLS ends after only 4 years or 50,000 miles.

 The Yukon’s corrosion warranty is 1 year longer than the GLS’ (6 vs. 5 years).

-GMC pays for scheduled maintenance on the Yukon for 2 years and 24,000 miles.
-GMC will pay for oil changes, lubrication and any other required maintenance (up to 2 oil changes).
+GMC pays for the first scheduled maintenance on the Yukon.
+GMC will pay for the first oil change, lubrication and any other required maintenance in the first year.
 Mercedes doesn’t pay scheduled maintenance for the GLS.

 There are almost 5 times as many GMC dealers as there are Mercedes dealers, which makes it much easier should you ever need service under the Yukon’s warranty.